polterguy/magic.endpoint/README.md

 ## Accepted Content-Type values

-The POST, PUT and PATCH endpoints can accept any of the following Content-Types
+The POST, PUT and PATCH endpoints can intelligently handle any of the following Content-Types.

 * `application/json`
 * `application/x-www-form-urlencoded`
-* `application/hyperlambda`
 * `application/x-hyperlambda`

 JSON types of payloads are fairly well described above, and URL encoded form payloads are handled